 ¼ teaspoon ground coriander

 Place the onion, garlic, salt, spices, juice, and chilies in a bowl.
-Zest citrus into mix, and mix well.
+Zest citrus into the bowl and mix well.

 Run your knife around each avocado lengthwise, carefully cutting down to the pit.
 Twist the avocado in half and remove the pit.
 With the cut side up, slice the avocado into cubes.